ekegus/image-similarity-algorithm/README.md

 ## 2. My Approach

-### 2.1 Categorising plants after the fixed-label-to-category-mapping approach
+### 2.1 Categorising Plants After the Fixed-Label-to-Category-Mapping Approach

 Using fixed label to category mapping, I first created categories based on the labels the Google Vision API has returned.
 These can be found in the file called plantCategories.js.